-But, he was a good person at heart with a lot of potentials and that’s what makes this story so sour.
-In some days, when everything was right, he was the best dad, friend and overall human being to be around.
+But, he was a good person at heart with a lot of potentials, and that’s what makes this story so sour.
+In some days, when everything was right, he was the best dad, friend, and overall human being to be around.
 He was expressing his full potential.
-He made you laugh, cared for you, inspired and made things happen.
-He was that guy for who the sky was the limit.
+He made you laugh, cared for you, inspired, and made things happen.
+And he was that guy for who the sky was the limit.
 The guy that got praise from all the teachers and other parents.
 Everyone could recognize the spark that lived inside him.

 The downfall of Sean’s full potential

 Right off the bat, Sean was set up for success.
-He married the hot girl from school and had two wonderful kids, landed a high paying job at a prestige company and his social life was pitch perfect.
+He married the hot girl from school, and had two wonderful kids, landed a high paying job at a prestige company, and his social life was pitch-perfect.
 He was living his full potential.
-But, it didn’t last.
+But it didn’t last.
 The kids, the wife, the job, the social responsibilities all added up, and Sean simply wasn’t capable of keeping all the balls in the air.
 He lost his proactive touch and became reactive to every little thing in life.
-He became anxious, stressed out and as a result, his dark side came out.
-He snapped at the smallest thing and eventually, he became bitter and lost.
+And he became anxious, stressed out, and as a result, his dark side came out.
+He snapped at the smallest thing, and eventually, he became bitter and lost.

-Sean was chasing a fata morgana and things went sideways fast.
-Besides becoming bitter and lost, he started blaming everyone around him for not allowing him to reach his full potential.
-He became a victim of life, or better yet, a victim of his own mentality.
-If only things had worked out for Sean he could be everything.
-But, they didn’t, and there he was, on the young age of 46, all alone with his duffel bag in fierce nature, blowing out his last gasp of air.
+Sean was chasing a fata morgana, and things went sideways fast.
+He became bitter and lost, a victim of life, or, better yet, a victim of his mentality.
+If only things had worked out for Sean, he could be everything.
+But, they didn’t, and there he was, at the young age of 46, all alone with his duffel bag in brutal nature, blowing out his last gasp of air.